iobis/quality-taskteam/README.md

 The task team aims to:

 - Establish a set of common QC criteria for OBIS data
-- Establish fitness for use profiles by developing use cases
 - Provide solutions/recommendations to data quality related issues

 The measures of success include: